mspass-team/mspass/docs/source/user_manual/parallel_processing.rst

   # Assume dbhandle is set as a Database class as above and context is
   # Spark context object also created earlier
   cursor=dbhandle.wf_TimeSeries.find({})
-  d_in=read_distributed_data(dbhandle,cursor,spark_context=context)
-  d_out.context.parallelize()
+  d_in=read_distributed_data(dbhandle,cursor,format='spark',spark_context=context)
   d_out=d_in.map(lamda d : signals.filter(d,"bandpass", freqmin=1, freqmax=5, object_history=True, alg_id='0'))
-  d_out.collect()
+  d_compute=d_out.collect()

-Notice the call to map in spark needs to be preceded by a call to the *parallelize* method of the SparkContext object.
+Notice the call to map in spark needs to be preceded by a call to the *parallelize* method of the SparkContext object, which is called inside *read_distributed_data*.
 That operator is more or less a constructor for the container (what Spark calls and RDD) d_out.
-That operation does little more than define d_out as an empty RDD to be used.
 The following line, which from a programming perspective is a call to the map method of the RDD we call d_out, uses the functional programming construct of a lambda function.
 This tutorial in `realpython.com  <https://realpython.com/python-lambda/>`_
 and `this one <https://www.w3schools.com/python/python_lambda.asp>`_ by w3schools.com